Longbridge Connectivity A38 Highways Improvements

 The contract scope comprised of 7 individual Lot packages of highway improvements to upgrade various permanent and temporary roads along the A38 Bristol Road, all with significant statutory diversion works.
 We offered an innovative approach in developing the statutory diversions alongside the works programme and as part of the preconstruction ECI phase we carried out initial coordination /planning meetings with the various undertakers, and subsequently iteratively re-sequenced the programme and utilised our bespoke utility tracker document to keep all parties informed of the current status of the works.

-This process reduced the original construction programme by 30 weeks (from 100 weeks to 70 weeks) and the tracking document tool kept all parties fully informed of the current status of the programme throughout the works.
-In the process this de-risked the contract and minimised disruption on the scheme.
+This process reduced the original construction programme by 30 weeks (from 100 weeks to 70 weeks) and in the process this de-risked the contract and minimised disruption on the scheme.
 The team were able to realise cost savings of circa £150K and project administration costs.
-We are pleased to report that the scheme was the winner of a International Safety Council Merit Award for demonstrating a strong commitment to good health and safety management throughout the contract duration.
+We are pleased to report that the scheme was the winner of an International Safety Council Merit Award for demonstrating a strong commitment to good health and safety management throughout the contract duration.

 - Highways Construction